Harald Herlin Learning Centre

 Scope: Adaptive reuse, Concept, Interior

-Aalto University’s library building, designed by Alvar Aalto and completed in 1970 at the very centre of Otaniemi Campus, has been renovated.
-The building has metamorphosed into a multi-purpose and modern learning centre for students, faculties and other customers.
-Its dynamic premises provide support to multidisciplinary and novel kinds of learning, research and work.
+JKMM’s renovation has enabled the building to metamorphosed into a multi-purpose, modern learning centre for students, faculties and the public alike.
+It’s dynamic spaces support multidisciplinary and novel methods of learning, research and work.

 © Tuomas Uusheimo